Xilinx/ml-suite/examples/classification/README.md

 # Image Classification with Python APIs

 ## Introduction
-This example shows three examples of how to deploy Deep CNNs on FPGAs using our Python APIs.
+This tutorial shows three examples of how to deploy Deep CNNs on FPGAs using our Python APIs.

-Once a network has been compiled and quantized, this tutorial will walk you through deploying in a few mode/
+Once a network has been compiled and quantized, you will walk through deploying in different modes.

-We have included the (Compiler, Quantizer) outputs for both GoogLeNet-v1 and Resnet-50 in the "data" directory.
+The (Compiler, Quantizer) outputs for both GoogLeNet-v1 and Resnet-50 are included in the "data" directory.

-Compiler Outputs: Commands File (HW Instructions "cmds"), model_data directory w/ preprocessed floating point weights Quantizer Outputs: JSON FILE containing scaling factors for each layer in the corresponding network
+**Compiler Outputs**: Commands File (HW Instructions "cmds"), model_data directory with preprocessed floating point weights.
+**Quantizer Outputs**: JSON FILE containing scaling factors for each layer in the corresponding network.

 Notes:
  - The final layers of the network (Fully connected, Softmax) are run on the CPU, as those layers are not supported by the FPGA
  - The batch_classify example will require you to download the imagnet validation set, and place it in a local folder called `/imagenet_val/`
- - Amazon AWS EC2 F1 will require root privileges to load the FPGA, so use `sudo` to invoke run.sh
+ - Amazon AWS EC2 F1 requires root privileges to load the FPGA, so use `sudo` to invoke run.sh

-We provide three examples of applications using the Python xfDNN API:
+The following three examples of applications using the Python xfDNN API are provided:

-1. A Test Classification example that demonstrates how to run inference using GoogLeNet-v1 on a single image "dog.jpg"
+1. A **Test Classification** example that demonstrates how to run inference using GoogLeNet-v1 on a single image "dog.jpg"
-2. A Batch Classifcation example that streams images from disk through the FPGA for classification.
+2. A **Batch Classifcation** example that streams images from disk through the FPGA for classification.
-3. A Multi-Process example that shows different DNNs running on different kernels on the FPGA.
+3. A **Multi-Process** example that shows different DNNs running on different kernels on the FPGA.

 ## Directory overview